We will remember them

 This program explores the reasons why we continue to remember the service and sacrifice of Australian servicemen and women, particularly on ANZAC Day and Remembrance Day each year.

 - What did they do?
 When did they do it?

 - Why do we remember them?

-Students will investigate the symbolism of the Memorial's Commemorative Area, identify a name on the Roll of Honour, and lay a poppy in the Hall of Memory.
-They will develop an understanding of why and how we commemorate the service and sacrifice of Australians at war, exploring the significance of ANZAC Day and Remembrance Day.
-The students will discover stories of the sacrifice of Australians at war in a number of different conflicts and galleries.
+Students will investigate the symbolism of the Memorial's Commemorative Area, identify a name on the Roll of Honour, and explore the Hall of Memory.
+They will also have the opportunity to write a personal commemorative message on a wooden cross, which will be placed on a grave of one of the fallen in a cemetery overseas.
+Students will develop an understanding of why and how we commemorate the service and sacrifice of Australians at war, exploring the significance of ANZAC Day and Remembrance Day.
+They will discover stories of the sacrifice of Australians at war in a number of different conflicts and galleries.

 Foundation: Personal and Family Histories

 Year 1: Present and past family life

 - How the present, past and future are signified by terms indicating time such as ‘a long time ago’, ‘then and now’, ‘now and then’, ‘old and new’, ‘tomorrow’, as well as by dates and changes that may have personal significance, such as birthdays, celebrations and seasons